kayaelle/dev-dcc-website/leadershipcouncil.md

 ---
 ## Leadership Council

-The DCC is governed by a Leadership Council, a group of membership-elected individuals who provide strategic direction and institutional input for the consortium. <br>
+The DCC is governed by a Leadership Council, elected by its membership.
+The Leadership Council oversees the administration and budget of the DCC and, together with the Director of the DCC, provides its strategic direction.
+Members of the Leadership Council also provide input from their own institutions. <br>
 <br> The Leadership Council members are:

 <!-- Grid format that places text block and images side by side at wide screen size -->